rocicorp/replicache/design.md

 What is the correct resolution?
 We can't possibly know without more information about what the *intent* of those changes were.
 Were they adding? setting? multiplying? clearing?
 In real life applications with complex data models, many developers, and many versions of the application live at once, this problem is much worse.

 A better strategy is to capture the *intent* of changes.
 Replicache embraces this idea by recording, alongside each change, the name of the function that created the change along with the arguments it was passed.
-Later, when we need to merge forks, we *replay* one fork atop the other by re-running the series of transaction functions against the newest state.
+Later, when we need to rebase forks, we *replay* one fork atop the other by re-running the series of transaction functions against the newest state.
 The transaction functions have arbitrary logic and can realize the intended change differently depending on the state they are running against.

 For example, a transaction that reserves an hour on a user's calendar could keep a status for the reservation in the user's data.
 The transaction might successfully reserve the hour when running locally for the first time, setting the status to RESERVED.
 Later, if still pending, the transaction might be replayed on top of a state where that hour is unavailable.
 In this case the transaction might update the status to UNAVAILABLE.
 Later during Push when played against the data layer the transaction will settle on one value or the other, and the client will converge on the value in the data layer.
 App code can rely on subscriptions to keep the UI correctly reflective of the reservation status, or to trigger notification of the user or some other kind of followup such trying the next available slot.